Hungreeee/Q-RAG/README.md

 #### Corrective Process:

-The key question here is how the model generates these model questions and links them to relevant information chunks.
-Q-RAG addresses this using a "corrective" process, where complex questions leading to poor answers are "corrected" by by incorporating the ground truth answer.
-This allows the retrieve to obtain the more accurate and relevant information chunks.
-Here's a more detailed look of this can play out:
+But how can the system generate these "model questions" and link them to relevant information chunks in the first place?
+Q-RAG improves its retrieval process by "correcting" poor context retrieval using ground truth answers.
+This adjustment helps it obtain better context for similar questions in the future.
+Here's a more detailed look of this plays out:

 <div align="center">
   <img src="https://github.com/Hungreeee/Q-RAG/blob/main/images/q-rag-process.png">